Code-Institute-Submissions/alex-1134-and_just_like_that-shop_MayResub/README.md

    * go to the project's repository
    * click on the green Gitpod button - this will open a new workspace that will enable to work on the code locally

-  Due to problems      with Heroku, automatic deploys are not possible these days, therefore these steps have to be followed to deploy a project (f     ound in Code Institute's Slack group):
+  Due to problems with Heroku, automatic deploys are not possible these days, therefore these steps have to be followed to deploy a project (found in Code Institute's Slack group):
     * [Deployment 1](media/deploy-1.jpg)
     * [Deployment 2](media/deploy-2.jpg)